uwetom/media-production-worksheets/wk-intro-external-data/index.md

 MyJsonFile["location"]["city"]; // returns "Bristol"
 MyJsonFile["location"]["street"]; // returns "Coldharbour Lane"
 ```
-### Code challenge - get some data
+### Code challenge - try accessing some data
-Using the meteo JSON example above what would you write to access the the current temperature and rain?
+Using the meteo JSON example above write out (on paper) the syntax to access the the current temperature and rain?

 ## Data repositories / libraries
 You can find a list of unsecured data with API access here